-Ectopic pregnancy is a common, potentially life–threatening, condition affecting one in 100 pregnancies.
+Ectopic pregnancy is a common, potentially life–threatening, condition affecting as many as 1 in 80 pregnancies.
 An ectopic pregnancy occurs when the fertilised egg implants outside the cavity of the womb, usually in the fallopian tube.
 As the pregnancy grows, the fallopian tube stretches causing pain.
 If not treated quickly enough, the tube can burst, causing internal bleeding, which can lead to collapse and even death.

 What causes an ectopic pregnancy?

 Normally a fertilised egg travels from the ovary down the fallopian tube and implants into the wall of the womb six to seven days after fertilisation.
 In an ectopic pregnancy the egg does not travel to the uterus or womb but instead implants somewhere outside the womb, usually in one of the narrow fallopian tubes where it cannot develop properly.
 In most cases the exact cause of an ectopic pregnancy is unknown but it is often a result of some sort of damage to the fallopian tube.
 The tube may have become blocked or narrowed by previous surgery or infection.

 One of the most important causes of infection (pelvic sepsis, PID (pelvic inflammatory disease) and salpingitis) is chlamydia which may have no symptoms.

 What are the symptoms and signs of ectopic pregnancy?

 Signs of ectopic pregnancy are often difficult to distinguish, meaning that an ectopic pregnancy is not always straightforward to diagnose.